tutorial

 MCP Server Growth

-Total MCP servers6,800+
+Total MCP servers19,000+

-Monthly PyPI downloads6.6 million
+Monthly SDK downloads97 million

 The ecosystem has servers for almost everything: